nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 In addition to the original `NameContainsKeywordsPredicate`, more predicates concerning each of the attributes in a `Person` are created.
 They can be fed to the `FindCommand` to filter out `Person` with the specified keywords in the specified attribute.

+## Glossary
+- **Users**: Real estate agents.
+- **Clients**: Customers of the real estate agents looking to buy or sell property each represented as an instance of `Person`
+- **Buyers**: Clients that have engaged the real estate agent to help them buy a property.
+- **Sellers**: Clients that have engaged the real estate agent to help them sell their property.

 # Documentation, logging, testing, configuration, dev-ops

 This is how we do our [documentation](https://ay2122s2-cs2103-w16-4.github.io/tp/Documentation.html).